wqking/eventpp/readme.md

 The master branch is usable and stable.
 There are some releases on Github, but usually the releases are far behind the latest code.
 You should prefer to clone or fork the master branch instead of downloading the releases.
-Don't worry about the large timespan between commits and releases.
+Don't worry about the large time span between commits and releases.
 The library is actively maintained.
 The master branch is currently fully back compatible with the first version.
 So your project won't get any back compatible issues.
 If you find any back compatible issue which is not announced, please report a bug.